WiiDatabase/Boot2vWii/README.md

 ## How to use

 1. Install the current versions of devkitPPC, wut and wut-tools
-2. Run `make` to compile the standard title that boots the "ConnectMii" channel from RiiConnect24
+2. Run `make` to compile the standard title that boots the Wii Menu
 3. Copy the resulting `wuhb` to `SD://wiiu/apps/`
 4. Run `make clean` to delete the generated files before you build another channel!